Kalay clashes: Clashes

-On 28 March 2021, the Tatmadaw stormed the Tarhan protest camp, one of the protesters strongholds in Kalay.
-Armed protesters clashed with the Tatmadaw in the city with homemade hunting rifles while villagers attacked soldiers outside the village.
-The protesters were forced to withdraw and the protest camp was destroyed by the Tatmadaw that night.
-4 armed protesters and four soldiers were reportedly killed during the clashes, with 17 soldiers additionally injured.
+On 28 March 2021, the Tatmadaw stormed the Tarhan protest camp, one of the protesters' strongholds in Kalay.
+Rebels clashed with the Tatmadaw in the city with homemade hunting rifles while villagers attacked soldiers outside the village.
+The armed civilians were forced to withdraw and the camp was destroyed by the Tatmadaw that night.
+4 armed civilians and four soldiers were reportedly killed during the clashes, with 17 soldiers additionally injured.

-Between 30 March and April, villagers around Kale township ambushed Tatmadaw reinforcements on the way to Kalay in an offensive which lead to the deaths of 5 villagers.
+Between 30 March and April, villagers around Kale township ambushed Tatmadaw reinforcements on the way to Kalay in an offensive which led to the deaths of 5 villagers.
 11 protesters were killed in Kalay as well, without information about clashes.
 The protest camp was rebuilt and protests continued.

-On 31 March a villager was shot in the head and killed by security forces in Natchaung, while four police officers were captured by armed protesters in Kalay the same day, allegedly attempting to scout the protesters' positions.
+On 31 March a villager was shot in the head and killed by security forces in Natchaung, while four police officers were captured by insurrectionists in Kalay the same day, allegedly attempting to scout the protesters' positions.
 Around some time, the protesters in Kalay organized themselves into the "Kalay Civil Army."
 The captured police officers were later handed back over to the Tatmadaw in exchange for the release of 9 civilians who were detained by the military from the town.
-This the first such deal that took place during the 2021 protests.
+This is the first such deal that took place during the 2021 protests.

-In the early morning hours of 7 April, the Tatamadaw carried out another assault on protests strongholds in Kalay for the second time.
+In the early morning hours of 7 April, the Tatamadaw carried out another assault on rebel strongholds in Kalay for the second time.
 Security forces stormed the Tarhan camp from multiple directions, armed with machine guns and grenades.
 Security forces sent to remove barricades opened fire on protesters.
 Kalay Civil Army fighters clashed with security forces, while 45 minutes into the battle Tatmadaw soldiers cut off Tarhan from reinforcements attempting to bolster the camp's defenders.
-11 protesters were reportedly killed, with 10 injured in the clashes. while an arrest campaign took place in the town.
+11 armed civilians were reportedly killed, with 10 injured in the clashes. while an arrest campaign took place in the town.
 Protesters nevertheless took to the streets hours later.

+Subsequence

+As a result, People's Defence Force – Kalay (Burmese: ပြည်သူ့ကာကွယ်ရေးတပ်ဖွဲ့ (ကလေး) abbreviated PDF Kalay) is formed.